robot-learning-freiburg/EfficientLPS/README.md

 - [ ] Add support for Panoptic nuScenes
 - [ ] Add panoptic periphery loss
 - [ ] Add pre-trained models
-- [ ] Add training and evaluation instructions

 ## Acknowledgements
 We have used utility functions from other open-source projects.
 We espeicially thank the authors of: